Skip to main content

 Migrating to Etherlink Shadownet Testnet

-Etherlink is migrating to a new testnet.
+Etherlink has migrated to a new testnet.
 This new testnet is based on the Tezos Shadownet testnet, just as the legacy testnet was based on the Tezos Ghostnet testnet.
 For this reason, the new test network is referred to as "Etherlink Shadownet Testnet" and the legacy test network is referred in this documentation as "Etherlink Ghostnet Testnet."
 This migration ensures that Etherlink's primary Testnet is aligned with the most up-to-date long-running Tezos test network that is similar to Mainnet.

-This page gives the details of the migration, including milestones, calls to action, and the current progress.
+This page gives the details of the migration, including milestones, calls to action, and the current status.
 It is intended for all the Etherlink partners such as infrastructure providers, node operators, and application builders.

 Key information